Deep Learning on a Data Diet: Finding Important Examples Early in Training: Which samples are important for learning?

 \end{lemma}

-\begin{proof} For a given \sample $x$, the chain rule yields $ \Delta_t ((x,y),S) = -\frac{\dee \loss(f_t(x),y) }{\dee t} = \frac{\dee \loss(f_t(x),y)}{ \dee \weights_t} \frac{\dee \weights_{t}}{\dee t}. $ Since the weights are updated using SGD, we have $\frac{\dee \weights_{t}}{\dee t} = -\eta \sum_{(x_j,y_j) \in S_t} g_{t}(x_j,y_j)$.
-Letting $c = \eta \| \frac{\dee \loss(f_t(x),y)}{ \dee \weights_t}\|$, the result follows. \end{proof}
+\begin{proof} For a given \sample $\tp$, the chain rule yields $ \Delta_t (\tp,S) = -\frac{\dee \loss(f_t(x^{*}),y^*) }{\dee t} = \frac{\dee \loss(f_t(x^*),y^*)}{ \dee \weights_t} \frac{\dee \weights_{t}}{\dee t}. $ Since the weights are updated using SGD, we have $\frac{\dee \weights_{t}}{\dee t} = -\eta \sum_{(x_j,y_j) \in S_t} g_{t}(x_j,y_j)$.
+Letting $c = \eta \| \frac{\dee \loss(f_t(x^*),y^*)}{ \dee \weights_t}\|$, the result follows. \end{proof}

-At any given training step, given the current location $\weights_t$, the contribution of a training \sample $(x,y)$ to the decrease of loss on any other \sample, is bounded by \cref{eq:onestepbound}.
-Since the constant $c$ does not depend on $(x,y)$, we only consider the gradient norm term, $\|g_{t}(x,y)\|$.
+At any given training step, given the current location $\weights_t$, the contribution of a training \sample $(x,y)$\footnote{Here we drop the index $j$ since we refer to an arbitrary training point.} to the decrease of loss on any other \sample, is bounded by \cref{eq:onestepbound}.
+Since the constant $c$ does not depend on the training example $(x,y)$\footnote{Note that $c$ depends on $\tp$ but for a given $\tp$, $c$ is fixed for all training inputs $(x,y)$, allowing us to rank the training \samples. }, we only consider the gradient norm term, $\|g_{t}(x,y)\|$.
 The expected value of this gradient norm is exactly the \scorename score of $(x,y)$.
-In other words, \samples with a small \scorename score in expectation have a bounded influence on learning how to classify the rest of the training data at a given training time\footnote{Note that the opposite is not necessarily true: \samples with large scores may have gradients that cancel out and do not contribute much, meaning that this upper bound is loose.}.
-We therefore propose to rank training \samples by their \scorename scores, larger norm meaning more important for maintaining $\Delta_t(x)$.
+In other words, \samples with a small \scorename score in expectation have a bounded influence on learning how to classify the rest of the training data at a given training time\footnote{The opposite is not necessarily true: \samples with large scores may have gradients that cancel out and do not contribute much, meaning that this upper bound is loose.}.
+We therefore propose to rank training \samples by their \scorename scores, larger norm meaning more important for preserving $\Delta_t(x)$.